motspilot Documentation

 run motspilot pipeline

-Runs multi-model consensus (3 AIs), then Claude Code orchestrates 5 phases.
+Runs multi-model consensus (3 AIs), then Claude Code orchestrates the remaining 5 phases (6 total).
 Status: in_progress

 Auto-Archive